“I was too academically busy; I didn’t explore, I thought It was all about good grades” – Gabriel

 These are some common statements of regret most Nigerian universities graduates spit out after the long, most times tough four or five years of study in theoretical educational institutions.

 It’s so painful that after many years of hard work, sleepless nights and stress, many graduates have nothing to show for it.

 So many first class degree holders on the streets out there with little or no hope of getting at least a job that will enable them cater for very necessary needs.
 The result? – Frustration at its peak.

 Truly, most of these hard working graduates struggled to get good grades in the unfavorable learning conditions in school, but still grades are beginning to speak less.
 Grades are not enough.

-To every undergraduate in Nigeria, pause for a moment and think about this question: “Why I’m in school (university, polytechnic, college of education etc.) in the first place?
+To every undergraduate, pause for a moment and think about this question: “Why I’m I in school (university, polytechnic, college of education etc.) in the first place?

 I have asked many of my colleagues when I was still in campus and I get almost the same replies -“MONEY”.
 Everyone wants to get a good job with a good grade that will in turn, translate into reasonable salary.